socketio/socket.io/Readme.md

 ## Protocol version

-  **Current protocol revision:** `2`.
+  **Current protocol revision:** `3`.

 ## Parser API

-### Parser#encode(Object:packet):String|Binary
+### Parser#encode(Object:packet):Array

-  Encodes a `Packet` object as a string if the object is all JSON, or as a binary type if it contains an ArrayBuffer, Buffer, Blob, or File.
+  Encodes a `Packet` object into an array of engine.io-transportable encodings.
+  If the object is all JSON the array will contain a single string.
+If the object contains binary data (ArrayBuffer, Buffer, Blob, or File) the array will contain one string with the packet metadata and placeholders in the JSON where the binary data was, and the raw binary data for each binary instance in the packet as a separate entry.

-### Parser#decode(Binary|String:packet):Packet
+### Parser#decode(String:packet):Packet

-  Returns a `Packet` object for the given binary data or string.
-Performs the correct decoding depending on type of packet.
+  Returns a `Packet` object for the given string.
 If a parsing error occurs the returned packet is an error object.
+If the returned packet's type is `Packet#BINARY_EVENT`, the next data to arrive will be raw binary, and a `Parser#BinaryReconstructor` should be created from it.

+### Parser#BinaryReconstructor(Packet:packet):BinaryReconstructor

+  Object that handles reconstruction of a `Packet` with binary data.
+Should be constructed whenever a packet of type `Packet#BINARY_EVENT` is returned from `Parser#decode`.

+#### BinaryReconstructor#takeBinaryData(Binary:binData):null|Packet

+  Should be called whenever raw binary data is received from transport after the reception of a packet of type `Packet#BINARY_EVENT`.
+Will return null if the reconstructor expects more binary data from the transport, or the fully reconstructed packet with binary data if all of the expected binary data has been received.
+Essentially this should be called with all incoming binary data until it returns non-null, in which case the packet has been fully reconstructed and the BinaryReconstructor can be discarded.

 ### Parser#types